cookievirus/ioos.github.io-hugo/content/about.md

 # Guidelines and specifications

-## Data Provider Guidelines
+## DMAC Implementation Guidelines for Data Providers

 The [_**Guidance for Implementation of the Integrated Ocean Observing System (IOOS) Data Management and Communications (DMAC) Subsystem**_](http://www.ioos.noaa.gov/data/contribute_data.html) describes the responsibilities of an IOOS Data Provider published on the official IOOS Web site.

+## IOOS Service Registration Procedure Guidelines

+Registration of the IOOS services allows the wide range of various clients to efficiently discover U.S. IOOS data.
+The [IOOS Service Registration Procedure Guide](http://ioos.github.io/registry/) describes the registration process, elaborates on IOOS Catalog and NGDC Registry interaction, and provides examples of metadata querying.

 ## SOS Guidelines

-A [website](http://ioos.github.io/sos-guidelines) with documentation on using IOOS SOS v1.0 that includes:
+A [website](http://ioos.github.io/sos-guidelines) with documentation on deploying IOOS SOS v1.0 that includes:

 * [Overview of SOS activities in IOOS](http://ioos.github.io/sos-guidelines/about/)
 * [List of IOOS-specific compliance tests](http://ioos.github.io/sos-guidelines/doc/testing/sos_test_list_github_notoc_summary/)